jackbandy/ethical-issues-in-computing-fall-2025-uic/docs/in-progress/seat-shuffle-about.md

 If people were literally drawing slips from a hat, there is a possibility that they would end up at the same table where they are currently sitting.
 They might also migrate to a different table with the same people from their original table.
 This tool has constraints to prevent both such scenarios.

+Because of these constraints, the tool does not actually "draw slips."
+The pseudocode is as follows:
+* Check absences / missing seats
-Because the constraints interact — especially once seats are erased — the tool does not draw slips at all.
-It works out how many students each destination table should receive, then solves the routing as a small max-flow problem: each table supplies the students sitting at it, each destination demands its share, and every table-to-table link has capacity one, which is what forces a table's students to split up.
-A flow that moves everybody is a valid seating.
-The result is then randomly walked around the space of valid seatings by trading destinations between pairs of tables, which keeps every constraint intact while making sure the same room does not produce the same answer twice.
+* Figure out how many students each destination table should receive
+* Route as a small "max-flow" problem, where each table supplies the students sitting at it, each destination demands its share, and every table-to-table link has capacity one (that forces a table's students to split up).
+* Any flow that moves everybody is a valid seating.
+* The result is then randomly walked around the space of valid seatings by trading destinations between pairs of tables, which keeps every constraint intact while spreading the result across the many valid seatings a room allows, rather than always returning the first one the solver happens to find.

 ## Showing the Result